Bharatjagoar/Youtubeclone/Readme.md

-# 🎬 YouTube Clone (Frontend Focus)
+# 🎬 YouTube Clone (Fullstack Edition)

-A pixel-perfect, responsive YouTube clone built using React, Redux Toolkit, and the YouTube Data API v3.
+A pixel-perfect, responsive YouTube clone built using **React**, **Redux Toolkit**, and the **YouTube Data API v3**, backed by a custom **Node.js + Express** server for authentication and comment management.
 Designed to mirror the real-world UI/UX of YouTube, with modular architecture and scalable state management.

 ---